KatieBSC/diner-osm/README.md

 ```

 #### Run multiple versions
-The command below will produce a total of 6 files: a place and a join file per version.
+The command below will produce a total of 3 files: one file per version.

 ```bash
 uv run diner-osm prepare-data --region darmstadt --versions 2023 2024 latest